-- Practices will be required to take a more open and transparent approach, through an automated and standardised public facing dashboard, to the sharing of information and reporting, at a practice level, on GMS activity.
-The approach to this will be enabled via the Data Project with support from HBs and DHCW. - All practices have a clear understanding of patient needs and demands within their practices and how these can be met.
+- Practices will be required to take a more open and transparent approach, through an automated and standardised public facing dashboard, to the sharing of information and reporting, at a practice level, on GMS activity. - All practices have a clear understanding of patient needs and demands within their practices and how these can be met.